Officer involved in Breonna Taylor shooting to be fired

 Fischer said officials could not answer questions about the firing because of state law.
 He referred all questions to the Jefferson County attorney’s office.

-Taylor, who was black, was gunned down by officers who burst into her Louisville home using a no-knock warrant.
-She was shot eight times by officers conducting a narcotics investigation on March 13.
+Taylor, who was black, was shot eight times by officers who burst into her Louisville home using a no-knock warrant during a March 13 narcotics investigation.
 No drugs were found at her home.

+A letter the chief sent to Hankison said the officer violated standard operating procedures when he “wantonly and blindly fired 10 rounds into the apartment of Breonna Taylor.”

+The letter says he fired the rounds “without supporting facts” that the deadly force was directed at a person posing an immediate threat.